ESA-VirES/VirES-Server/vires/custom_data_format_description.md

 geo-location (ITRF latitude, longitude and radius) and any number of additional named variables.

+The ITRF latitude and longitude are mandatory.
+**The radius is optional, but when not provided, the geomagnetic models and magnetic coordinates requiring exact position cannot be evaluated.** It is, therefore recommended to always provide the complete set of coordinates, including the radius.

 The additional variables can be of a scalar or vector numerical type.

 The vector variables will be decomposed to its scalar components.